Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 - family planning services (does not include the termination of pregnancy or infertility treatment)

-- services for the treatment of a physical or mental condition caused by: torture, female genital mutilation, domestic violence, sexual violence
+- services for the treatment of a physical or mental condition caused by: torture, female genital mutilation, domestic violence, or sexual violence

 The following groups are exempt from charge:

-- asylum seekers (those applying for asylum, humanitarian protection or temporary protection whose claims, including appeals, have not yet been determined)
+- asylum seekers (those applying for asylum, humanitarian protection or temporary protection whose claims, including appeals, have not yet been determined) and their dependents

 - individuals receiving support under section 95 of the Immigration and Asylum Act 1999 (the 1999 Act) from the Home Office